Climate change is the challenge of our lifetime. It is affecting communities worldwide.

 We are developing a climate change strategy and adaptation plan.
 You shared your views and vision at the climate wānanga in May.
 As a result, we have drafted a strategy.

 Please continue sharing your views and ideas.
 To do so, click here to access our climate Padlet.
-Watch the video below for instructions on how to use the Padlet.

 If you would prefer to review the documents in person, please contact Faye White at taumutu@ngaitahu.iwi.nz or 03 371 2660.